2016–17 FIS Ski Jumping Continental Cup

 The 2016/17 FIS Ski Jumping Continental Cup was the 26th in a row (24th official) Continental Cup winter season and the 14th official summer season in ski jumping for men.
-This was one of the busiest men's season in Continental Cup history with 14 summmer and 30 winter individual events.
+This was one of the busiest men's season in Continental Cup history with 14 summer and 30 winter individual events.
 Markus Eisenbichler won winter overall and Clemens Aigner won summer overall season.

 This was also the 13th winter and the 9th summer season for women.
 French women dominated this season as Lucile Morat won summer overall and Joséphine Pagnier won winter overall.

 Other competitive circuits this season included also the World Cup, Grand Prix, FIS Cup, FIS Race and Alpen Cup.

 Map of continental cup hosts

 All 23 continental cup hosts in summer (7 men's / 2 women's) and in winter (15 men's / 1 women's) this season.